joielechong/audio-wife/README.md

 =========
 1. Provides default UI truly making it an integrable player.
 2. Ability to set multiple custom click handlers to play and pause buttons.
-3. No dependencies.

 Including in your project
 =========================

 AudioWife is presented as an [Android library project][1].

-You can include this project by [referencing it as a library project][2] in Eclipse or ant.

-This project has NO DEPENDENCIES.

 Download